hslatman/caddy-openapi-validator/README.md

 * Improve the example with more (and correct) handlers
 * Add an example that uses an HTTP proxy/fcgi configuration
 * Add other options, including security validation and server override
-* Look into ways to specify the error nicely
+* Look into ways to specify the error nicely, instead of just logging it
 * Add support for remote API specs?